Canbotics/compendium-swheist/README.md

-# Compendium - MMOX
+# Compendium - Steamworld Heist

 Compendium is a web application, for creating a knowledge base for games; custom-fitted to that unique game.

-MMOX is a conceptual Massively multiplayer online game; for facilitating Compendium's development.
+Steamworld Heist is a side-view, turn-based, tactical shootout game between robots, in space.